32x32 RGB LED Matrix Panel - 5mm Pitch

 Of course, we wouldn't leave you with a datasheet and a "good luck!"
-We have a full wiring diagrams and working Arduino library code with examples from drawing pixels, lines, rectangles, circles and text.
+We have full wiring diagrams and working Arduino library code with examples from drawing pixels, lines, rectangles, circles, and text.
 You'll get your color blasting within the hour!
-On an Arduino, you'll need 16 digital pins, and about 1600 bytes of RAM to buffer the 12-bit color image.
+You'll need 13 digital pins, and about 1600 bytes of RAM to buffer the 12-bit color image.
 You cannot use this size panel with an Arduino UNO (ATmega328) or ATmega32u4 - you need a chip with more RAM!

 - Panel weight with IDC cables and power cables: 218.82g